MicrosoftDocs/VBA-Docs/api/Word.view.columnwidth.md

 # View.ColumnWidth property (Word)

 Returns or gets a constant that determines the column width in reading mode.
-Read-write [WdColumnWidth](Word.wdcolumnwidth.md)
+Read/write [WdColumnWidth](Word.wdcolumnwidth.md)

 ## Syntax